Skip to content

 Repair vs. Replacement

-• Fixing hardware
+• Replacing hardware

 • Re-caulking minor leaks

-• Addressing small air leaks
+• Fixing small air gaps

-However, replacement is recommended if there’s:
+However, replacement is usually recommended when there is:

-• Seal failure or fogging
+• Seal failure or fogging between panes

 • Warped or rotting frames